Iringal: History

-The famous son of Iringal, Kunjali Marakkar, went on to become the trusted admiral and commanded the Zamorins fleet and thwarted the efforts of Portuguese vessels trying their best to make a landing on the Kerala coast.
+The famous son of Iringal, Kunjali Marakkar, went on to become the trusted admiral and commanded the Zamorin's fleet and thwarted the efforts of Portuguese vessels trying their best to make a landing on the Kerala coast.
 The birthplace of this valiant admiral of the Zamorin is situated on the southern bank of the Mooradi River.
-Today, Keralites remember his valor and selfless service rendered for his motherland with lot of reverence.
-The Department of Archaeology took over his birthplace for preserving and also to give an opportunity for generations to come and pay respect to one of Kerala's valiant sons.
+Today, Keralites remember his valor and selfless service rendered for his motherland with a lot of reverence.
+The Department of Archaeology took over his birthplace to preserve it and to provide future generations the opportunity to pay their respects to one of Kerala's valiant sons.